goaud27/DuckDB-vs-Polars/README.md

-# DuckDB vs Polars
+# DuckDB vs Pandas vs Polars
-Unofficial Benchmarking on Performance Difference Between DuckDB and Polars.
+Unofficial Benchmarking on Performance Difference Between DuckDB, Pandas and Polars.
+This repository is a fork of the StuffbyYuki's repository.
+I just added Pandas to the comparison.
-Here's [the link to a blog post](https://medium.com/@yukithejapanese/duckdb-vs-polars-which-one-is-faster-61e73a7680e0) of this benchmark.
+Here's [the link to the blog post](https://medium.com/@yukithejapanese/duckdb-vs-polars-which-one-is-faster-61e73a7680e0) of the original benchmark.

 ## Data
 [2021 Yellow Taxi Trip](https://data.cityofnewyork.us/Transportation/2021-Yellow-Taxi-Trip-Data/m6nq-qud6/about_data) that contains 30M rows with 18 columns.
 It's about 3GB in size on disk.